 Acuite will evaluate the extent of available promoter/s support, the financial strength of promoter and the interlinkages in the form of capital, managerial and/or operational support.
 Regular capital support from the promoters will ensure that company has resources for scaling up the business, while managerial support will aid in framing various risk management policies, resolution strategies, etc. This is a key parameter and more so in the event of nascent stage of operations of an ARC where the track record of operations is yet to be established.
+As per the extant regulations, the minimum NOF (Net Owned Funds) threshold for ARCs is Rs.
+100 cr. which is to be increased gradually to Rs.300 cr. by March 2026.
+This is likely to result in consolidation of smaller ARCs especially those which will find it challenging to meet the higher capital requirements.

-Many ARCs, however, have a distributed shareholding from financial institutions and mostly banks.
+Many ARCs, have a distributed shareholding from financial institutions and mostly banks.
 The promoter support in such a case may be assessed either from the largest shareholders (if they hold a material stake, say over 30%) or on a collective basis if there is a track record of collective support.
 Further, in case of a distributed shareholding of public sector banks, the indirect consolidated government holding is also assessed and the extent of support from the government, if of a material nature, is evaluated.
+Acuite believe that an excessive diffused shareholding may result in delays / absence of support through capital infusion whenever required